 “You must be out of your mind,” the old man tells him.
 “That building is demolished and under construction.”

-At once Chess Master realizes his error.
+Chess Master realizes his error.
 He stops laughing and begins to search for the ticket and the papers, but he can’t find them.

-This sobers Chess Master’s mood considerably and he remains silent for the rest of the bus ride.
-He get off the bus, at Laguna Honda, and walks back to his house.
+This sobers Chess Master’s mood considerably, and he remains silent for the rest of the bus ride.
+He gets off the bus, at Laguna Honda, and walks back to his house.
 The chess pieces refuse to speak to him on the walk back.
 He unlocks the door and goes inside, all is quiet.
 He is too upset to even turn on the computer, and check for an email from the Organization.
 He decides to play a few games of chess.
-He arranges the still silent pieces on the broad in Fischer Random formation, and begins to play a few games with himself.
+He arranges the still silent pieces on the board in Fischer Random formation, and begins to play a few games with himself.
 During the third game, the phone rings, and it’s the Organization.